 We are an approved Covid-19 vaccination provider.
-We are able to provide AstraZeneca Covid-19 vaccination to everyone aged 60 years or older.
+We are able to provide the Pfizer Bivalent vaccination to eligible patients aged 12 years and older.

 How to book for a vaccine:

-- We are running dedicated vaccination sessions, 3 days per week.
+- We are running dedicated vaccination sessions.
 Due to special vaccine storage requirements, COVID-19 vaccines cannot be given during the course of a normal consulting session.

 When attending for your vaccine: